Presentation Speech by Professor Salo Gronowitz of the Royal Swedish Academy of Sciences

 Your Majesties, Your Royal Highnesses, Ladies and Gentlemen,

-In these few minutes I have tried to explain your immense impact on the theory and methodology of organic synthesis.
-In recognition of your important contribution to chemistry, the Royal Swedish Academy of Sciences has decided to confer upon you this years’ Nobel Prize for Chemistry.
-It is an honour and pleasure for me to extend to you the congratulations of the Royal Swedish Academy of Sciences and to ask you to receive your Prize from the hands of His Majesty the King.
+I have in these few minutes tried to explain your immense impact on physical organic chemistry through your fundamental investigations of the structure, stability and reactions of carbocations.
+In recognition of your important contribution, the Royal Swedish Academy of Sciences has decided to confer upon you this year’s Nobel Prize for Chemistry.
+It is an honour and pleasure for me to extend to you the congratulations of the Royal Swedish Academy of Sciences and to ask you to receive your Prize from the hands of his Majesty the King.

 See them all presented here.